realodix/awesome-flarum/README.md

 * [Links](https://github.com/sijad/flarum-ext-links) - Manage Flarum primary navigation links.
 * [Pages](https://github.com/sijad/flarum-ext-pages) - Create custom pages with Flarum.
 * [Profile Image Crop](https://github.com/WiseClock/flarum-ext-profile-image-crop) - Adds the ability to crop when user uploads display picture.
+* [Profile views](https://github.com/MichaelBelgium/flarum-profile-views) - This is an extension for the flarum forum software where you can enable and track how much times a profile has been viewed.
 * [Search](https://github.com/ganuonglachanh/flarum-ganuonglachanh-search) - Allows to search by discusstion title.
+* [SEO friendly slugs for Flarum](https://github.com/Zeokat/flarum-ext-seoslugs) - Use friendly URLs (aka transliteration) in slugs.
 * [Summaries](https://github.com/jordanjay29/flarum-ext-summaries) - Show summaries on all discussions.
 * [2016] [OneSignal](https://github.com/Zurtr/flarum-ext-onesignal) - Adds web push notification feature to Flarum.
 * [2016] [Sitemap](https://github.com/terabin/flarum-ext-sitemap) - Generate a sitemap for Flarum automatically.